w3c/web-advertising/success-criteria.md

 #### Interests of Individual People

--   Same interests as society-level plus
+-   Same interests as society-level plus:

-    -   Fast, frictionless experience to access a wide array of internet-enabled content and services that makes the Web so valuable
+    -   Fast, frictionless experience to access a wide array of internet-enabled content and services that make the Web so valuable

-    -   Secure access to access a wide array of internet-enabled content and services that makes the Web so valuable
+    -   Secure access to a wide array of internet-enabled content and services that make the Web so valuable

 -   Appropriate risk mitigation and remedies

-    -   Increased transparency on data collection and processing purposes
+    -   Increased transparency on data collection and processing purposes:

-        -   Easy access to understand descriptions of data collection and processing purposes
+        -   Easy access to understandable descriptions of data collection and processing purposes

         -   Right to data portability

-    -   Increased control over any stable ID to which content consumption activity is associated
+        -   Increased control over any stable ID with which content consumption activity is associated

-    -   Increased control over legitimate data processing purposes
+    -   Increased control over legitimate data processing purposes:

+        -   Right to object to data processing

-        -   Consent for
+        -   Consent for:

             -   Use of interest-based advertising

             -   Use of precise geolocation data

-            -   Use of sensitive health and financial data or information related to protected classes
+            -   Use of sensitive health and financial data or information related to protected classes of individuals

             -   Association of a pseudonymous digital ID with directly-identifiable data